hipe/tmx/beauty_salon/doc/issues.md

 [#007]       ( intra-subsystem issues )

+             [#here.N] as long as the only entrypoint into whole-word filtering is thru macros, #track it

       #small #open [#here.M] maybe one day unify association names

       #small #open [#here.L]: as commented.
 DigAndChangeTerminal etc may obivate old way